Italian submarine Turchese: Design and description

 The Perla-class submarines were essentially repeats of the preceding Sirena class.
 The modifications that were made compared to the boats of the previous series were mostly of upgrade nature.
-Among them were enlargement of the false tower at the top, more modern engines, installation of a radiogoniometer that could be controlled from inside the ship.
+Among them there was the enlargement of the conning tower at the top, more modern engines, installation of a radiogoniometer that could be controlled from inside the boat.
 Improvements and the installation of new air conditioning equipment meant a slight increase in displacement, and increase in the fuel stowage also increased the autonomy of these boats compared to the previous series.
 Their designed full load displacement was 695 t surfaced and 855 t submerged, but varied somewhat depending on the boat and the builder.
 The submarines were 197 ft 6 in long, had a beam of 21 ft and a draft of 15 ft to 15 ft 5 in.

 For surface running, the boats were powered by two diesel engines, each driving one propeller shaft with overall power of 675–750 hp.
 When submerged each propeller was driven by a 400 hp electric motor.
 They could reach 14 kn on the surface and 7.5 kn underwater.
 On the surface, the Perla class had a range of 5200 nmi at 8 kn, submerged, they had a range of 74 nmi at 4 kn.